This post may contain affiliate links. Please read our disclosure policy.

 • Using a sharp knife and a smooth motion, slice the dough by cross-section into 24 equal pieces, each about 1 cm wide.

-• Place the coarse sugar in a small bowl, and, working with each slice of cookie dough at a time, press each into the coarse sugar firmly enough for the sugar to adhere to the cookie dough on all sides.
+• Place the coarse sugar in a small bowl.
+Working with each slice of cookie dough at a time, coax it into a proper round as some of the edges may be misshapen.
+Then, press the dough into the coarse sugar firmly enough for it to adhere on all sides.

-• Place about 2 1/2-inches apart from one another on the prepared baking sheets.
+• Place the rounds of dough about 2 1/2-inches apart from one another on the prepared baking sheets.
+They will spread significantly during baking.

 • Place the baking sheets, one at a time, in the center of the preheated oven.
 Bake until lightly golden brown all over and set in the center, about 10 minutes.